Why Do So Many Bloggers And Programmers Have A Vertical Monitor?

 Of course, the productivity benefit of viewing more and more text has to end somewhere.

-Theoretically you could keep adding monitors in a never ending daisy chain however our individual ability to grasp and process information might become overloaded when presented with a large volume of text at any one time.
+Theoretically you could keep adding monitors in a daisy chain formation until your GPU runs out of power, however our individual ability to grasp and process information might become overloaded when presented with a large volume of text at any one time.

 The disadvantages of using vertical monitors